Bed Slats vs Box Springs: What You Need To Know

 In addition, they are highly customizable and can support dozens of add-ons like sleep trackers and temperature regulation.

-However, adjustable bases are far more expensive than slats.
+For this array of sleep-improving benefits, adjustable bases are far more expensive than slats.

 Platform Beds